andreaubbiali/scala-exercise/dslExercises/profExercise/README.md

 To run projects, type in terminal:
 - `sbt`
 - `run`   (`~run` if you want reload every time you do an update in the code).

+There are present two options of implementation: one with and one without embedded dsl